 If you’re the kind of person who always has to have cheese in the fridge, it might be time to take that love to the next level.
 Making your own cheese can feel intimidating at first, but there are plenty of great resources on the internet and beyond that will make you a pro in no time.

 If you’re an intrepid kitchen explorer, by all means, feel free to set out on your own with this venture, but for the rest of us, a good cheesemaking kit is a perfect place to start.
 It has most of what you need, including ingredients and supplies.
 Just know that you'll need to buy your own milk separately.
-Here are the best cheesemaking kits, from vegan varieties to cheddar, mozzarella, and more.

 The Standing Stone Farms Ultimate Cheese Making Kit is both easy to use and wildly versatile.
 You can make mozzarella, feta, halloumi, cheddar curds, pepper jack, cream cheese, mascarpone, chèvre, burrata, and more.
-The kit comes complete with the cultures and gear you need, including an instant thermometer, plus liquid rennet (the enzymes necessary for cheesemaking) over the tablet variety, which the company claims causes inconsistent cheese.
+The kit comes complete with the cultures and gear you need, including an instant thermometer, plus liquid rennet (which contains the enzymes necessary for cheesemaking) over the tablet variety, which the company claims causes inconsistent cheese.
 All you need to do is find cow, sheep, or goat milk at the store or a farm near you.

 If you’re looking for a cheesemaking experience with minimal effort and cost, meet your new best friend: the Mini Cheese Kit from Urban Cheesecraft.
 Your options are limited to ricotta and farmer’s cheese, but on the flip side, you and your family will have homemade cheese ready in 30 minutes.
 Use the fresh ricotta for pancakes, dips, or lasagna and the farmer’s cheese for topping for tacos, chili, salad, and more.
 This is a great option for gourmet-in-training kids.